jonathanlocke/jonathanlocke.github.io/published/applications.md

       -show-file-size=Boolean (optional, default: false) : Show the file size in bytes

+#### Code

-The complete code for this example presented here is available in the [*kivakit-examples*](https://github.com/Telenav/kivakit-examples/tree/master/kivakit-examples-application) repository.
+The complete code for the example presented here is available in the [*kivakit-examples*](https://github.com/Telenav/kivakit-examples/tree/master/kivakit-examples-application) repository.
+The Maven dependency for *kivakit-application* is:

     <dependency>
         <groupId>com.telenav.kivakit</groupId>